ProgSoc/SqlWorkshop2025/README.md

     python3 -m flask run --port 5000 --debug
     ```

-2. Click '<http://127.0.0.1:5000>' in the terminal, which should open the website in a new tab.
+2. Click '<http://127.0.0.1:5000>' in the terminal.
+The website should be opened in a new browser tab.
-3. Try the index page, try '/hello?name=yourname', and try other paths.